 - Promote pollution prevention, response and recovery, and environmental awareness through communication with colleagues, customers, industry partners, government agencies, neighboring communities and environmental organizations.

-The Virginia Port Authority and Virginia International Terminals, L.L.C., are committed to the spirit and intent of this policy and the laws and regulations, which give it foundation.
+The Port of Virginia is committed to the spirit and intent of this policy and the laws and regulations, which give it foundation.

 ISO 9001 + 14001 Certifications

 Sustainability requires good stewardship of all that we’re entrusted with.
 At the Port of Virginia, we recognize that environmental stewardship means holding ourselves to high standards and creating a robust program to ensure compliance to all federal, state, and local requirements.
 The port’s environmental management system is certified to the international ISO 14001 standard.
 We have maintained this standard since we first attained it in 2008.
 The scope of our environmental management system includes our terminals and actions are already in place to move to the ISO 14001: 2015 standard.

 The port understands that strong processes contribute to sustainable operations and provides the basis for operational excellence and fiscal responsibility.
 Currently, the port’s support functions are certified to the ISO 9001 quality management system standard.
 This program also began in 2008 and the port has maintained its certification since then.
 The port is certified to the most recent version of the standard, ISO 9001:2015.

 The Port of Virginia continues to make both small and seismic changes to how we do business in order to better position ourselves for the future.